finbourne/lusid-sdk-java/sdk/docs/TransactionPortfoliosApi.md

         String page = "page_example"; // String | The pagination token to use to continue listing custodian accounts; this   value is returned from the previous call.
 If a pagination token is provided, the filter, effectiveAt   and asAt fields must not have changed since the original request.
         Integer limit = 56; // Integer | When paginating, limit the results to this number.
 Defaults to 100 if not specified.
         String filter = "filter_example"; // String | Expression to filter the results.
 For example, to filter on the Custodian Account type, specify \"code eq '001'\".
 For more information about filtering   results, see https://support.lusid.com/knowledgebase/article/KA-01914.
         List<String> propertyKeys = Arrays.asList(); // List<String> | A list of property keys from the 'CustodianAccount' domain to decorate onto the Custodian Account.
-These must have the format {domain}/{scope}/{code}, for example 'CustodianAccount/system/Name'. try {
+These must have the format {domain}/{scope}/{code}, for example 'CustodianAccount/system/Name'.
+If no property keys are specified, it will return 'IsDefault' and 'RelatedAccounts' properties, if they exist. try {
             // uncomment the below to set overrides at the request level
             // PagedResourceListOfCustodianAccount result = apiInstance.listCustodianAccounts(scope, code, effectiveAt, asAt, page, limit, filter, propertyKeys).execute(opts);